hakehardware/hakehardware.github.io/docs/guides/autonomys/docker-cluster-autonomys.md

 Because of how modular a Cluster is, you can add more Plotters if you want to plot faster, more Farmers if you want to farm more space, and more Cache and/or Controllers to increase efficiency.
 For instance, many users put a Cache on every PC with a Plotter to reduce network traffic.

 For redundancy, you can run multiple Controllers and Cache pairs.
 Additional redundancy can be added for NATs by running a NATs cluster (different than an Autonomys cluster).
-These more complex topics will be covered in the Advanced Clusters guide.
+These more complex topics will be covered in the [Advanced Clusters Guide](https://hakehardware.github.io/docs/guides/autonomys/advanced-clusters).

 Before we continue, let us take a look at a slightly more complex but very common Cluster set up.